 Published Apr 24, 2025

-Microsoft SharePoint and OneDrive will introduce a PDF compression feature in mid-May 2025, allowing users to reduce PDF file sizes with three compression levels.
-The rollout will complete by early June 2025.
-This feature is enabled by default and requires no admin action.
+Microsoft SharePoint and OneDrive will soon introduce a PDF compression feature, allowing users to reduce PDF file sizes with three compression levels.
+The rollout starts in July 2025 for Targeted Release and completes by early August 2025 for General Availability.
+No admin action is required.

 Coming soon: Users will be able to use the new Compress feature to reduce the file sizes of PDFs stored on Microsoft OneDrive for the web or Microsoft SharePoint.
 Users can choose from three different compression levels.